chandrika1645/Water_Management/README.md

 # ML Prediction with Streamlit

 ## Overview
-This project was my **3rd-year annual project at VIT**, where I developed the **front-end using Streamlit**.
+This project is my **3rd-year annual project at VIT**, where I developed the **front-end using Streamlit**.
 The goal of the project is to predict water levels based on environmental factors such as **precipitation, salinity, and evaporation** using a pre-trained deep learning model.

 ## Features
 - **Streamlit-based UI** for easy interaction